AdaCore/ada_language_server/README.md

 [the official documentation](https://doc.qt.io/qtcreator/creator-language-servers.html)
 to configure the Ada Language Server in this plugin.
 Make sure to set `Startup behavior` to `Start Server per Project`, otherwise QtCreator won't provide the project root to the Ada Language Server.

-QtCreator doesn't send any configuration request to the language server, so the only option to enable project support is to have a single `.gpr` file in the QtCreator project folder.
-For a projectless configuration, you could also place all Ada sources in the project root folder, this should work as well.
+Workspace-specific [ALS Settings](doc/settings.md) such as the `projectFile` can be provided in a `.als.json` file at the root of the workspace.

 ## Refactoring Tools